Skip to content

 }

-Here’s the full build-to-monetize flow using the MCP tools:
+Here is the practical build-and-deploy flow using the MCP tools:

 1. “Check if my environment is ready”varity_doctor

-Deploy tools fail with “varitykit not found” Install the CLI: pip install varitykit.
+Deploy tools fail with “varitykit not found” Install the CLI: pipx install varitykit.
 Run varitykit doctor to verify.

 Server not showing in Cursor Restart Cursor after adding the config.
 Check that .cursor/mcp.json is valid JSON.

 Server not showing in Claude Code Run claude mcp list to verify the server is registered.
-Re-add with claude mcp add varity -- npx -y @varity-labs/mcp.
+Re-add with claude mcp add varity -- npx -y @varity-labs/mcp@beta.

 HTTP Transport (Claude.ai, ChatGPT, Browser-Based LLMs)